Events & Announcements

 You can order the book here.

-Save the date for these first readings from Skirted!
+Save the date for these readings and workshops!

 Watch/listen to my reading and conversation with Fenton Johnson at Carmichael's Bookstore in Louisville, KY, here.
 (Original air date: Thursday, November 12, 2020)